tliobnih/upplementary-D.2.-Pseudolabeling-experiments/README.md

 Similarly, the data for these 50 experiments are stored in the dataset labeled "acc_mnist.csv", and each of them can reproduce the same results when rerun with the corresponding seed.

 #### Experiment 3
+Source: MNIST dataset with a selection of 60,000 data samples.
+Target: SVHN dataset with a selection of 63257 training samples and 10,000 validation samples.
 <img src="https://github.com/tliobnih/upplementary-D.2.-Pseudolabeling-experiments/assets/52643360/21ddcc41-c7a8-4f78-954a-c3e4ca8196c3" width="40%" height="50%">

 #### Experiment 4
+Source: SVHN dataset with a selection of 73257 data samples.
+Target: MNIST dataset with a selection of 50,000 training samples and 10,000 validation samples.
 <img src="https://github.com/tliobnih/upplementary-D.2.-Pseudolabeling-experiments/assets/52643360/acffdcca-1a84-4d91-a932-1463f91a204d" width="50%" height="50%">